Agency FB

 Font Bureau Agency is a geometric sans-serif typeface family intended for titles and headings, released between 1990 and 1995.
 It was designed by David Berlow of Font Bureau.

 It is an expansion of a capitals-only titling face created in the 1930s by Morris Fuller Benton, adding lower-case characters and a wider range of widths and weights.
 The expanded design somewhat resembles his classic Bank Gothic.

 Usage

-Agency is the main font in the 2011 first-person shooter videogame Crysis 2 and the 2012 first-person shooter videogame Call of Duty: Black Ops 2 and used in the logo for the in-development science fiction first-person shooter videogame trilogy Interstellar Marines.
+Agency is the main font in the first-person shooter franchise Crysis and the 2012 video games Call of Duty: Black Ops II and Hill Climb Racing, and it is used in the logo for the in-development science fiction first-person shooter videogame trilogy Interstellar Marines.
 The Vancouver Canucks NHL club now uses the font, in modified form, with the introduction of Reebok's Edge uniform style in 2007.
-Nike has since adopted the typeface for use in their ice hockey uniforms for several countries, beginning in the 2010 Winter Olympics.
+Nike has since adopted the typeface for use in its ice hockey uniforms for several countries, beginning in the 2010 Winter Olympics.
 The font was also widely used in the 2003 space flight simulator game Freelancer.
-It was also used in 2009 film 2012.
+It was also used in the 2009 film 2012.
 The mobile version of PlayerUnknown's Battlegrounds also utilizes the font in its UI.
-The Road & Track magazine also used Agency FB in 2011-12.
+The Road & Track magazine also used Agency FB from 2011-12.
+Star Citizen uses the font in its logo.